ice-wzl/Hacknetics/lin-priv-esc/lin-priv-esc.md

 ````
 /usr/local/bin/suid-so
 ````
+- It will be an euid=0 not a uid=0!!!
 ### SUID and SGID Executables-Environment Variables
 - The /usr/local/bin/suid-env executable can be exploited due to it inheriting the user's PATH environment variable and attempting to execute programs without specifying an absolute path.
 - First, execute the file and note that it seems to be trying to start the apache2 webserver: